 6. Take Your Udo’s Oil® Omega 3+6+9 Blend

 A convenient way to get the healthy fats your skin craves, Udo’s Oil is made with organic, non-GMO flax, sesame, and sunflower seed oils and provides a carefully balanced blend of three healthy fats in one supercharged product.
 Cuz we like easy.

 Collagen is a protein that keeps your skin

 looking smooth and youthful.
 Your body uses the skin-friendly mineral silica to make collagen.
 Florasil is made from the spring horsetail plant (yay Nature!).
 Plus, it’s been shown to have superior absorption.
 That matters, because your body can’t use what it doesn’t absorb.

 8. Take Your CircuVein

 If varicose veins have ever made you hesitate to don shorts, or if they just feel uncomfortable, CircuVein is your friend.
-Made from the bioflavonoids diosmin and hesperidin from Spanish oranges, it’s been proven to help reduce the troublesome swelling of varicose veins.
+Made from the bioflavonoids diosmin and hesperidin from Spanish oranges, it’s been proven to help support the health of blood vessels.